frc-88/ROSNetworkTablesBridge/README.md

 ROSNetworkTablesBridge is a WPILib Java tool that bridges the roboRIO to ROS (Robot Operating System) using NetworkTables and JSON formatted NT entries.
 This project aims to provide a seamless integration between FRC (FIRST Robotics Competition) robots using WPILib and ROS, enabling advanced robot control, sensor integration, and autonomy.

 For now, this project is Java and ROS1 Noetic only.
-I may work on older versions of ROS, but hasn't been tested on those.
+It may work on older versions of ROS, but hasn't been tested on those.

 # Features